donaldp/imba-shell/README.md

 ### History

-Here's an example of how to use the history feature:
+Here's an example of how to enable the history feature:

 Imba: